fimiller/PortfolioManagement/README.md

 # Portfolio Management

 This is a repository where I am investigating quantitative portfolio management strategies using mathematical optimization techniques.
 This is a hobby project of mine.
+The notes below are mostly for myself.

+## Assumptions Made
+1. Most of the Black Scholes assumptions.
+2. Stocks pay no dividends.

 ## Strategies Present
 This is in Julia